 GeneCards Summary for MX2 Gene

 MX2 (MX Dynamin Like GTPase 2) is a Protein Coding gene.
-Diseases associated with MX2 include Influenza and Croup.
-Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Diseases associated with MX2 include Influenza and Myasthenic Syndrome, Congenital, 1A, Slow-Channel.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include GTP binding and GTPase activity.
 An important paralog of this gene is MX1.

 Interferon-induced dynamin-like GTPase with potent antiviral activity against human immunodeficiency virus type 1 (HIV-1).
 Acts by targeting the viral capsid and affects the nuclear uptake and/or stability of the HIV-1 replication complex and the subsequent chromosomal integration of the proviral DNA.
 Exhibits antiviral activity also against simian immunodeficiency virus (SIV-mnd).
 May play a role in regulating nucleocytoplasmic transport and cell-cycle progression.